centre-for-humanities-computing/computational-thinking/content/index.rst

 .. note::

-   Join the Slack channel by sending an email to 201902475@post.au.dk or you can send questions or comments as well.
+   Join the Facebook group by clicking on the following link: `Computational Thinking https://www.facebook.com/groups/410505771167961`_
+   If you have any problems then email me at 201902475@post.au.dk

 .. toctree::